Skip to content

 Upcoming Events

-Hawks!
-With Naturalist, David Brown
+Spring Bird Walk with Naturalist, David Brown

 Let’s reconnect to ourselves and our forest neighbors with an afternoon of yoga and hiking.
 We’ll shift our focus between our inner and outer landscapes to deepen our presence and attune to nature as it manifests in our bodies and the world around us.